PatPetillo/SousAIs/README.md

 # SousAIs
 **Devlopers**: Brian Deriel | Devon JohnBaptiste | Pat Petillo | Olawale Jegede | Yuchen Chen

-**Technologies**: Node.js, Express, React, React-Redux, PostgreSQL, Sequelize, AWS Lambda, Heroku (microservice API)
+**Technologies**: Node.js, Express, React, React-Redux, PostgreSQL, Sequelize, AWS Lambda, Heroku (Microservice API)

 An *Amazon Alexa* skill that acts as your *personal* **Sous Chef** in the kitchen

-Accompanied by an intergrated Web interface via *https://sousais.herokuapp.com/*
+Accompanied by an intergrated Web Application via *https://sousais.herokuapp.com/*

-## Prompting Sous through an Amazon Echo Dot will allow you to:
+## Prompting Sous through an Amazon Echo will allow you to:
 * Add items to your "fridge" as a user of SousAIs
 * Search for recipes that include the items in your fridge that will persist in our database
 * Search for recipes for a single item provided to Sous